dansays/housesitter-instructions/README.md

 - 10 drops of Rescue Remedy (in the blue dropper, also in the fridge)
 - 1 scoop dry food

+### Water

+Beta is usually only given water when fed.
+Fill her bowl about halfway with lukewarm water.
+If it's too cold, she may throw it back up (but don't be alarmed if that happens!
+It's pretty common in older doggos).

+### Emergencies

 You can reach Beta's vet, Dr. Gorksi, at (213) 613-1537, during normal business hours: weekdays 8am-7pm, and weekends 8am-noon. **In the event of an after-hours emergency,** [ACCESS Specialty Animal Hospital](https://accessanimalhospitals.com) in Culver City is the nearest 24-hour emergency care facility.
 Jump in a Lyft, and give them a call at (310) 558-6100 to let them know you're on your way.
 Naturally, we'll reimburse you for any costs.

+### "Accidents"

 If she happens to have an accident inside the house, wipe it up with paper towels and then pour a small amount of Nature's Miracle on it as well.
 It is located under the sink in a red jug.

+### When You Go Out

+Beta is crated when you leave the apartment without her.
+Grab a Kong Toy from the freezer, or a few Chicken Apple Bark chips, show them to her, then toss them in her crate.
+Close the crate door once she's inside.
+We find it helpful to close the bedroom door behind us when we leave, so she wont wake up if there's a noise in the hallway.